rpm-software-management/rpm-web/software.md

 * [phprpm](http://cekirdek.uludag.org.tr/~meren/php_rpm/) provides some basic functionality for accessing RPM files from PHP programs.
 * [perl-URPM](http://gitweb.mageia.org/software/rpm/perl-URPM/) is a Perl extension for manipulating rpm headers and packages.
 * [libsolv](https://github.com/openSUSE/libsolv) has bindings for Perl, Python and Ruby.
+* [Rust RPM](https://github.com/rustrpm) has Rust bindings for RPM and associated tools.